How students provide feedback

 Transition to university

-In March each year, students are asked for feedback on their experiences of orientation and transition to university.
+In March each year, students feed back on their experiences of orientation and transition to university.

 International student experience